sanketsans/Deep-Learning/PokemonGAN/Readme.md

 ## Generating Pokemons using DCGAN

-Dataset used can be found here : ![Pokemon Images](https://www.kaggle.com/kvpratama/pokemon-images-dataset)
+Dataset used can be found here : ![Pokemon Images](https://www.kaggle.com/kvpratama/pokemon-images-dataset) The dataset images are in PNG.
+I converted them to jpg.

 Paper refered for the algorithm and hyper-parameter tuning - ![Paper](https://arxiv.org/pdf/1511.06434.pdf)